Resources for Program Student Associations

 All students in the program, including the DSC Program Representative(s), are voting members of the program student association and elect one or more officer(s) to perform their executive functions.

 Known examples of PSAs with this structure include Classics.
-See the List of Associations for their constitutions.

 B. Governing Board